-- Single slot packet, drift rate = 1.6 kHz

-- Three slot packet, drift rate = 500 Hz
+- Single slot packet, drift rate = 1.6 kHz - Three slot packet, drift rate = 500 Hz

-- Five slot packet, drift rate = 300 Hz

 The sinusoidal drift is automatically set according to the packet type chosen.
+The drift is over the duration of the packet and returns to the start value after each packet.